Maanuj-Vora/NEO-Data-Dashboard/README.md

 - object orbiting around

 Things to be added
-- [ ] better dashboard frontpage
+- [ ] have an actual dashboard frontpage
 - [ ] more information panel
 - [ ] allow user to choose start date (and get data for the next seven days from that date)
 - [ ] make 404 page
-- [ ] have a better data caching method
+- [x] have a better data caching method
 - [x] allow user to change unit measurements